Chart Color Schemes

 The employment environment in Avalon - Palm Beach shows above-average strength when compared nationally

-Avalon-Palm Beach has a highly educated workforce with significant representation in the technology sector.
+Avalon - Palm Beach has a highly educated workforce with notable representation in the technology sector.
 Its unemployment rate is 2.8%, lower than Greater Sydney's 4.2%.

-As of June 2025, 6,820 residents are employed.
-The area's employment sectors include professional & technical, health care & social assistance, and construction.
-Professional & technical jobs are particularly prevalent at 1.3 times the regional level.
-Conversely, public administration & safety has lower representation at 2.9% versus the regional average of 5.7%.
+As of June 2025, 6,820 residents are employed, with an unemployment rate of 1.4% below Greater Sydney's and similar workforce participation at 60.0%.
+The dominant employment sectors include professional & technical, health care & social assistance, and construction.
+Professional & technical jobs are particularly prevalent, with a share 1.3 times the regional level, while public administration & safety has lower representation at 2.9% compared to the regional average of 5.7%.
+The area offers limited local employment opportunities as indicated by Census data on working population versus resident population.

-Labour force data from June 2024 to June 2025 shows no change in labour force but a 0.3% decrease in employment, leading to a rise in unemployment rate by 0.3 percentage points.
+Over the year ending June 2025, labour force increased by 0.0%, while employment decreased by 0.3%, causing unemployment rate to rise by 0.3 percentage points.
 In contrast, Greater Sydney saw employment growth of 2.6% and labour force growth of 2.9%.
-National employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Avalon-Palm Beach's employment mix suggests local growth of approximately 7.0% over five years and 14.0% over ten years.
+National employment forecasts from Jobs and Skills Australia (May 2025) project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Avalon - Palm Beach's employment mix suggests local growth of approximately 7.0% over five years and 14.0% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment